 1 A response question is asked at the beginning of designated class periods over reading assignments.
 You are expected to provide a brief written reply to a question designed to assess understanding of the overall idea/concept related in the article.
 Therefore, you are responsible for a major portion of this course.
 Your reading material provides the basis for our class discussion.
 It is imperative you read the material.
 Ten response questions will be administered.
-One of the ten will be dropped for a total of nine responses graded.
+Two of the ten responses will be dropped for a total of eight response questions graded.

-2 Reflections are completed outside of class and are submitted to Bb after interacting with a guest speaker or after viewing a video(s).
-There are ten reflection opportunities excluding the final reflection piece.
-One of the ten will be dropped for a total of eight reflection papers graded, again excluding the final.
+2 Reflections are completed outside of class and are submitted to Bb.
+I ask you to reflect on a topic after viewing a video(s) or after interacting with a guest speaker.
+Ten reflections will be written excluding the final reflection piece.
+Two of the ten will be dropped for a total of eight reflection papers graded, again excluding the final.

 3 The policy paper is on a topic from the course material of your choosing.
 I ask that you identify the topic (more narrowly defined the better) in an introductory statement followed by a brief objective history (i.e, synopsis) of the topic or issue.
 Then carefully outline the opposing views with supportive evidence, the view you support and why you support this position.
 A final summary paragraph is expected.
-This paper should be 1500-1750 words in length excluding word-count on the literature cited page.
+This paper must be 1500-1750 words in length excluding word-count on the literature cited page.
 A minimum of five high quality peer-reviewed sources are required with proper citations using the Chicago Manual of Style, 16th ed.
 Internal citations in the narrative must be documented using the Harvard style.
 Failure to include a literature cited page and/or internal citations will result in a grade of zero (0).
 If you do not meet the minimum number of peer-reviewed sources expected, the highest grade you can earn on the paper is a "C".